Luke-J-Miller/AAAI_QuIC_2026_experiments/README.md

 | 3 triangles | 74 | 0.906 | 0.175 | 2.87 |
 | 4 triangles | 45 | 0.898 | 0.203 | 2.79 |

 Once triangle count is fixed, 4-cycle differences almost completely organize pairwise embedding distances.
-The consistency is more important than any single value: every sufficiently large triangle stratum produces \(\rho\) between 0.898 and 0.968.
+The consistency is more important than any single value: every sufficiently large triangle stratum produces $\rho$ between 0.898 and 0.968.

 The PCA results make the geometric claim more concrete.
-In the four largest strata, PC1 explains approximately 53–56% of the variance and has Spearman correlation between \(-0.978\) and \(-0.988\) with 4-cycle count.
+In the four largest strata, PC1 explains approximately 53–56% of the variance and has Spearman correlation between $-0.978$ and $-0.988$ with 4-cycle count.
 The sign is arbitrary because PCA eigenvectors may be reversed.
 In magnitude, PC1 is essentially a 4-cycle axis.

 This is stronger than saying that 4-cycle count is statistically associated with the embedding.
 It shows that, after triangle count is held constant, 4-cycle count corresponds almost directly to the leading direction of variation.